Most-Rated Sessions

 AAC in the Cloud 2019 Conference

-4.04 out of 313 ratings
+4.04 out of 314 ratings (944 total views)

 The best way to teach AAC is to speak AAC.
 As an SLP serving many families with a consumer of AAC, I am often encouraging parents, caregivers, and other providers to incorporate AAC into daily routines.
 The goal of this presentation is to provide a basic overview of language development and instruction, aided language modeling, and providing examples of two-word phrases to model during every-day activities.